 However, you could also start at Bondi and finish at Coogee, like we did.
 Also, if you start at Bondi you can choose to end your walk at any of the beaches, such as Bronte Beach, in case you don’t feel like completing the entire walk.
 At least this way you would have already seen the best beach along Sydney’s coastline.

 We also found the walk from Bondi to Coogee to be more relaxing as you tend to get away from the crowds at Bondi, and also because we were in no rush or urgency to get to Coogee.

 As the walk is relatively short, you can start it in the morning or afternoon.
 However, we would say that the best time to start from Bondi is between 11 AM and noon.
 This allows you to break your walk at Bronte for lunch, and reach Coogee in the afternoon/evening depending on your pace.

 Before we dive into the Bondi to Coogee Coastal Walk, here’s a quick video of the highlights that follow.

 Bondi to Coogee Coastal Walk Starting Point

 We started our coastal walk from Bondi Beach.
-You can arrive to the beach either by taxi or bus.
+You can arrive at the beach either by taxi or bus.
 If you arrive by car, there is limited parking at Bondi Beach.
 However, keep in mind that if you bring your car, you’ll need to take a taxi or bus back from Coogee to Bondi to collect your vehicle.

-Once you reach Bondi Beach, the walk starts from the right-side, towards the Bondi Icebergs Swimming Pool.
+Once you reach Bondi Beach, the walk starts from the right side, towards the Bondi Icebergs Swimming Pool.

 Bondi to Tamarama